AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/overview-of-planner-hour-fte-cost-information-in-role-project-views.md

 product-area: resource-management
 navigation-topic: resource-planning
 title: Overview of hours, FTE, and cost information in the Project and Role views of the Resource Planner
-description: (NOTE: this came from the budget-resources-project-role-views-resource-planner article)
+description: "(NOTE: this came from the budget-resources-project-role-views-resource-planner article)"
 ---

 # Overview of hours, FTE, and cost information in the Project and&nbsp;Role views of the Resource Planner